Chicken Chorizo

 Chicken chorizo is perfect for chiles rellenos, tacos, or as a breakfast entree, paired with refried beans, queso fresco, crema mexicana, and a good salsa macha, to spice up the pallet for those spicy lovers, since this chorizo is mild in heat.

-• Toast Chilies Carefully: Toast in batches over medium-low heat, stirring constantly to prevent burning—burnt chilies turn the sauce bitter.
+- Toast Chiles Carefully: Toast in batches over medium-low heat, stirring constantly to prevent burning—burnt chilies turn the sauce bitter.
 Pull them off once fragrant and hot to the touch, minding your fingers.

-• Blend Until Smooth: Let the blender fully process the ingredients, as this sauce skips straining.
-A high-powered model like my Vitamix A3500 Smart Blender takes it to silky perfection.
+- Blend Until Smooth: Let the blender fully process the ingredients, as this sauce skips straining.

 Storing Your Chicken Chorizo